zmuda44/rutgers-stu22/README.md

 not sure why this is becuase i would think that git clone would take that need to do git init away

+then i noticed that it started with master instead of main but dondrey told us about that

+i think this was formed when i did git init

+i tried git pull origin main and it didn't work